 Previously, Chandrima worked at the United States Institute of Peace as a consultant and research assistant writing training curricula on negotiation, mediation, and conflict resolution.
 Her training curricula were used to train local government officials in Iraq and Sudan.
 She has also worked for CHF International in South Sudan on basic services programs and combating gender-based violence.
 During her graduate study at George Mason University, Chandrima was a research assistant for the Terrorism, Transnational Crime & Corruption Center, looking at human and arms trafficking routes.

 Ms. Das holds a master’s degree in Peace Operations.
 She received her bachelor’s in Political Science from Syracuse University.
 Chandrima is an International Career Advancement Program Fellow and serves on its board, which works to elevate under-representative groups in international relations and U.S. foreign policy.
-She is also a Council on Foreign Affairs Term Member.
+She is also a Council on Foreign Relations Term Member.